AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/head_abs_path_example.png"></center>

 <br>
-Don't be distracted by the line wrap in the terminal window.
-Commands you are entering will sometimes get pretty long and will automatically wrap to the next line without interfering with what you're doing.

 Now that we've covered how to do something to a file in a different location than our current working directory, let's look at how we can also just move ourselves to where that file is.
 We change directories with the `cd` command.
 Let's change directories into the subdirectory called "another_directory", check where we are with `pwd`, see if the file we are looking for is actually in the directory with `ls`, and then run `head` on it:

 ```